 Treatment of Gastrointestinal Diseases

-Due to the efficacy of fingerroot, this rhizome is used in folk medicine for treating gastrointestinal diseases such as stomach ache, diarrhea, flatulence, dyspepsia and colic disorder.
+Due to the efficacy of fingerroot, this rhizome is used in folk medicine for treating gastrointestinal diseases such as stomach ache, diarrhoea, flatulence, dyspepsia and colic disorder.
 Pimpinella anisum (anise) and fingerroot can be blended together and used for treating constipation and bloating.
 It is also effective for strengthening the stomach.
 Fingerroot is carminative in nature and has been proven effective for preventing formation of gas in the gastrointestinal tracts.
 It also helps to expel gas from the intestinal tracts thus combating flatulence.
+Antiviral Properties

 Fingerroot is antiviral in nature and as such very effective for tackling viruses such as cough, chest infections, cold and asthma.
 For treating these viruses, chew slices of fingerroot together with areca catechu nuts.